victorporof/firefox-restartless-template/README.md

 ## Theming

-Starting with Firefox 29, the developer tools can be themed "light" or "dark", based on a user preference in the Options panel of the Toolbox.
+Starting with Firefox 29, the developer tools can be "light" or "dark" themed, based on a user preference in the Options panel of the Toolbox.
 To make your add-on look good regardless of the theme, you should use the `.theme-dark` and `.theme-light` selectors, as exemplified in [skin/style.css](https://github.com/victorporof/Restartless-Template/blob/master/skin/style.css).

 ```css
 .theme-dark #my-node {